-Bachelor's degree and associate degree students must achieve a GPA of at least 2.0 in order to graduate.
+Bachelor's and associate degree students must achieve a GPA of at least 2.0 in order to graduate.
 Master's degree students must achieve a cumulative GPA of 3.0 in order to graduate.
 Only those graduate level courses in which a student earns the equivalent of a 2.0 or better may be applied toward the total number of credits required for graduation.
 Satisfactory completion of all the courses in a program must occur within 150% of the program quarter hours of credit attempted.
-Bachelor of Science in Nursing (degree completion) program students must complete 90 quarter hours of credit in their program (of which up to 20% of the 90 quarter hours of credit in the program may be transfer credit from other institutions).
+Bachelor of Science in Nursing (degree completion) program students must complete 90 quarter hours of credit in their program (of which up to 20% of the 90 quarter hours of credit in their program (of which up to 20% of the 90 quarter hours of credit in the program may be transfer credit from other institutions).